lreynoso-lab/GDS/_sources/intro.md

-# Welcome to your Jupyter Book
+# Bienvenido a un libro sobre python

 This is a small sample book to give you a feel for how book content is structured.